joelewis012/RF_Rosetta/README.md

 ## FAQ

 **Will this work on all Flipper Zero hardware?**
-Yes — it uses the built-in CC1101 Sub-GHz radio.
+Yes, It uses the built-in CC1101 Sub-GHz radio.
 No additional hardware is required for the Sub-GHz, 315 MHz, 433 MHz, 868 MHz and 915 MHz protocols.
 2.4 GHz protocols require the ESP32 WiFi dev board.